yatakabs/beat-saber-overlay/README_EN.md

    *Both versions of HTTP Status require you to install `websocket-sharp` in ModAssistant.
 Please note that it is often forgotten to install.

    ![image](https://rynan4818.github.io/beatsaber-overlay-websocket-sharp.png)

+   *We have confirmed that the overlay works with [this version](https://github.com/rynan4818/beat-saber-overlay/wiki) of the mod.

 2. Download the latest release from the [release page](https://github.com/rynan4818/beat-saber-overlay/releases).